alok-aggarwal/job-worker-service/rfd/job-worker-design.md

 ### jobMap
 The jobMap is a data structure that maintains the state of all jobs.
 It maps the JobID (the key) to a structure called JobInfo, which holds the following information:

-* Pid: The Linux process ID of the job.
+* PID: The Linux process ID of the job.
+* Cmd: The job/process command with arguments
-* Status: The current status of the job (Running, Exited, or Terminated).
+* Status: The current status of the job (Running, Exited, Terminated or "Server Error").
-* ExitCode: The exit code of the job if it exited normally.
+* ExitCode: The exit code of the job.
 * Signal Number: If the job was terminated by a signal, the signal number is stored.
+* Exit Channel: Used by the StartJob monitor goroutine to notify the process has exited or been terminated to streamOutput goroutine.

 ### Concurrency
  The jobMap is accessed by multiple clients and goroutines simultaneously, so it is protected with a read-write mutex